 Make A Fortune And Marry Your Wife

-This historical novel, While not a classic, this historical novel begins in 1799, in Dejima, a small port near Nagasaki, Japan.
-Jacob de Zoet, has left his Dutch homeland to earn enough money and status to marry Anna, his fiance.
+Thousand Autumns of Jacob de Zoet, while not yet a classic, begins in 1799, in Dejima, a small port near Nagasaki, Japan.
+Jacob de Zoet has left his Dutch homeland to earn enough money and status to marry Anna, his fiance.
 First, he gained Anna’s father’s respect and approval to marry his daughter within a six-year timeframe.
 Jacob, the nephew of a pastor, is a young clerk with the Dutch East Indies Company.
 He has brought a valued Psalter from home but fears its discovery as a Christian book not allowed in Japan.

 Accounting Fraud And Corporate Greed